-3.4.2a Has CITES been incorporated into your country's National Biodiversity Strategy and Action Plan (NBSAP)?
-Yes No No information $\square \square$ 3.4.2b Have you been able to obtain funds from the Global Environment Facility (GEF) or other sources to support CITES aspects of NBSAP implementation?
-Yes No No information
+3.4.2a Has CITES been incorporated into your country's National Yes \boxtimes Biodiversity Strategy and Action Plan (NBSAP)?
+No No information

-Objective 3.5 Parties and the Secretariat cooperate with other relevant international organizations and agreements dealing with natural resources, as appropriate, in order to achieve a coherent and collaborative approach to species which can be endangered by unsustainable trade, including those which are commercially exploited.
-Aichi Target 2, Target 4, Target 5, Target 6, Target 7, Target 10, Target 12, Target 14 and Target 19.
+3.4 4.2b Have you been able to obtain funds from the Global Environment Yes \boxtimes Facility (GEF) or other sources to support CITES aspects of NBSAP No implementation?
+No information

-Indicator 3.5.1: The number of cooperative actions taken under established bilateral or multilateral agreements to prevent species from being unsustainably exploited through international trade.
+- Objective 3.5 Parties and the Secretariat cooperate with other relevant international organizations and agreements dealing with natural resources, as appropriate, in order to achieve a coherent and collaborative approach to species which can be endangered by unsustainable trade, including those which are commercially exploited.
+Aichi Target 2, Target 4, Target 5, Target 6, Target 7, Target 10, Target 12, Target 14 and Target 19. - Indicator 3.5.1: The number of cooperative actions taken under established bilateral or multilateral agreements to prevent species from being unsustainably exploited through international trade.

 3.5.1a Has your country taken action under established bilateral or multilateral agreements other than CITES to prevent species from being unsustainably exploited through international trade?
-If 'Yes', please provide details: ASEAN Working Group on CITES and Wildlife Enforcement Yes No No information -------- -- ----------------------------- --
+If 'Yes', please provide details: Yes No No information $\square \square$ -------- --- ----------------------------- -------------------